NKapali/merge-board/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Things to be aware

+Save function is not ideal as react creates dublicate data, so the data will be converted into an array.
+Upon save the data change will break add item funcionality, so do make sure to undo save and return the data to original state after saving in 'src/data/assignment.json'.